Do Tonsil Stones Cause Bad Breath?

 - Curettage, which scoops out the stone

-Full removal of your tonsils is only recommended as a last option if you are experiencing recurring stones, severe breathing problems, large stones, or chronic strep throat.
-Talk with your doctor before you make that decision because there could be risks with having surgery and the recovery time will take longer.
+Full removal of your tonsils is only recommended as a last option if you experience recurring stones, severe breathing problems, large stones, or chronic strep throat.
+Talk with your doctor before you choose surgery because it comes with risks, and recovery will take longer.

-Bad breath is a result of the VSCs released by the bacteria in your mouth.
-Sulfur gas is present in the mouth due to many potential reasons:
+Bad breath results from VSCs released by the bacteria in your mouth.
+Sulfur gas may be present in the mouth due to many potential reasons.

-- Food left in between teeth and gums
+- Food left between the teeth and gums

 - Smoking and chewing tobacco